Anthropology Definition & Introduction

 This is an outline for an Introduction to Anthropology 2018 course, providing an anthropology definition by demonstrating contemporary anthropological findings.
 This definition of anthropology is based on the 4th edition of Anthropology: What Does it Mean to be Human? by Robert H. Lavenda and Emily A. Schultz, published in 2018 by the Oxford University Press.

-The course outline is divided into three sections of 12 classes.
+The course outline consists of three sections of 12 classes.
 I divided each of the 16 chapters of Lavenda and Schultz into two parts.
 I left the four modules as standalone.
 The course outline is ideal for a 14-15 week course that meets three times each week, leaving room for exams and other activities.
 The outline can be easily adjusted for other formats or structured for independent reading.
-The links in [brackets] point to related material on Living Anthropologically and notes from previous introduction to anthropology classes.
+The links in [brackets] point to related material on Living Anthropologically and notes from my Hartwick Intro-to-Anthro 2018 course.

 A. Evolution & Biological Anthropology